-The student personnel office provides special services to individual students and groups of students, and serves in a consultant capacity to academic advisers and academic departments of the college.
-Students with questions relative to academic programs should consult their academic advisers.
+Various offices in the College provide special services to individual students and groups of students while serving in a consultant capacity to academic advisers and academic departments of the College.
+Students with questions relative to academic programs should consult their advisers.